GeodesicGames/gdtf.info/content/docs/file-spec/Fixture-Type-Preset-Collect.md

 ---
-title: "Fixture Type Preset Collect Documentation"
+title: "Fixture Type Preset Collection"
 description: "This page describes allowed fixture type preset values in the description.xml file that is bundled with a GDTF."
 lead: "This page describes allowed fixture type preset values in the description.xml file that is bundled with a GDTF."
 date: 2020-10-06T08:48:57+00:00